-Market Samurai - Perhaps the single most valuable all around tool in the internet marketer's tool belt not just for keyword research but for everything you can do with it.
-This tool also gets its figures from Google directly, but displays far more data about the keywords you're analyzing compared to any other tool today.
+Market Samurai - Easily one of the most valuable all around tool in the Internet marketer's tool belt not just for keyword research but for everything you can do with it.
 It can be used for a wide array of features in addition to its keyword tool, though its keyword research feature is the best keyword tool available today, bar none.
 Additionally, you can use Market Samurai to analyze the top 10 listed websites for a keyword in Google to see what they're doing to enjoy those top spots, track your own rankings in the SERPs, find content for your blog, find links for your blog, and much more.